knightking08/LLM-agent-security-lab/README.md

 3. **Outgoing email body** — a Secrets scanner as a last line of defense, so even if something slips through, the credential can't leave.

-## Ideas to extend (each = another post)

-- Add a RAG store and demonstrate knowledge-base poisoning.
-- Add human-in-the-loop confirmation before `send_email` fires.
-- Give tools least-privilege scopes and show the blast radius shrink.
-- Try the attack against different models and chart which resist best.

 ## ⚠️ Ethics

 Everything here attacks an agent you run yourself, with a fake secret.
 Only ever